-- An agoing population is often associated with a fall in the proportion of young people.
-Consequently, trends in dependency rates are likely to result in ever wines differences between regions.
-This diverges see deactmines a new regional reality concerning the labour market, housing health and care needs. - The polarisation of dependence may result in increased costs and greater difficulties for the development of certain regions.
-This may be felt not only in economic terms but also in ecological terms, especially if there is further growth of urbanisation and musi depopulation.
+- An ageing population is often associated with a fall in the proportion of young people.
+Consequently, trends in dependency rates are likely to result in even wider differences between regions.
+This divergence determines a new regional reality concerning the labour market, housing, health and care needs. - The polarisation of dependence may result in increased costs and greater difficulties for the development of certain regions.
+This may be felt not only in economic terms but also in ecological terms, especially if there is further growth of urbanisation and rural depopulation.
 This may have implications for structural policies at European level, as well as for efforts to promote an improvement in the territorial balances across the Union as a whole.